Senate passes coronavirus relief bill, which Trump is expected to sign

 "I urge the Senate and House to pass the Paycheck Protection Program and Health Care Enhancement Act with additional funding for PPP, Hospitals, and Testing," he tweeted Tuesday afternoon.

-Schumer expressed optimism about getting a deal in a CNN interview on Tuesday morning, saying, “There is still a few more I's to dot and T’s to cross, but we have a deal, and I believe we’ll pass it today."
+Schumer expressed optimism about getting a deal in an interview Tuesday morning on CNN, saying, "There is still a few more I's to dot and T's to cross, but we have a deal, and I believe we'll pass it today."

-The minority leader said he and Pelosi had been on the phone “well past midnight” with White House chief of staff Mark Meadows and Treasury Secretary Steve Mnuchin and they “came to an agreement on just about every issue.”
+The minority leader said he and Pelosi had been on the phone "well past midnight" with White House chief of staff Mark Meadows and Treasury Secretary Steven Mnuchin and "came to an agreement on just about every issue."

 Sen. Stabenow says ‘very close’ on deal for more relief aidApril 21, 202005:34